CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 Data to be sent must be checked for malware immediately prior to shipment.
 Similarly, received data must be checked for malicious programs immediately upon receipt.
 These checks are required both when accessing data carriers and when transferring data over communication links.
 They should be automated as much as possible.

-** Interactions with encryption techniques **When encryption techniques are used, it is important to consider how this affects the protection against malware.
+** Interactions with encryption techniques **
+When encryption techniques are used, it is important to consider how this affects the protection against malicious programs.
 If data is encrypted, system components or applications can not access this data unless they have the appropriate key.
 This implies that an anti-virus program must either run in the context of the user or be equipped with the appropriate cryptographic keys to check an encrypted file for malware.
-However, if the user ID under which the antivirus program is run is provided with the appropriate cryptographic keys, new security risks are created which should be avoided.
+However, if the user ID under which the antivirus program is run is provided with the appropriate cryptographic keys, new security risks are created that must be avoided.
 Therefore, it is recommended to use a resident antivirus program that checks for malicious programs in the user context each time a file is accessed.

 ** Protection against unauthorized deactivation or change **